lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 - a MOSFET transistor that will help switch on and off the ozone generator
 - an LED that will indicate when the ozone generator is on

-This circuit will be mounted on top of the rUBot's platform and will be fetching data while the rUBot moves.
+This circuit will be mounted on top of the rUBot's platform and will be fetching data and generating ozone when needed while the rUBot moves.

 ## **2. Web Arduino IoT Cloud SW description**